sbryan/spark-js-SDK/README.md

 * An abstract layer for the Spark APIs.
 * High-level functionality by chaining/callbacking APIs together.

+The SDK requires that authentication API requests are called from a server.
+For example the guest token URL could be <i>http://example.com/guest_token</i>.
-This repository also contains sample node.js code that implements these endpoints (located in the <i>authentication_server</i> folder).
+This repository contains sample node.js code that implements these calls (located in the [authentication_server](https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server/nodejs) folder).

 ###Quick Start